infusion/Rectangles.js/README.md

 ---
 Calculates the intersection rectangle of two rectangles.
 Rectangles have to intersect to work properly!

-shortestDirection(from, to)
----
-Determines what the shortest rotation direction is to go from one angle to another.
-The result is positive if it's clock-wise.

 normalize(a)
 ---
 Normalizes a rectangle to ensure `x1 < x2` and `y1 < y2`.